vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/17_shAstrIya-niyamanAdhikAraH.md

 SRI RAMANUJA'S ADVICE EXPLAINED:

-Io connection with this code of conduct prescribed by Sri Rāmanuja for the prapanna, we have to remember that the pursuit of wealth and sense pleasures which are against dharma bave already been probibited altogether (for all including non prapannas) es in the following slokas:- "One should not\*, in any circumstances and even in critical times, accept any gifts, pot
+Io connection with this code of conduct prescribed by Sri Rāmanuja for the prapanna, we have to remember that the pursuit of wealth and sense pleasures which are against dharma bave already been probibited altogether (for all including non prapannas) es in the following ślokas:- "One should not\*, in any circumstances and even in critical times, accept any gifts, pot

 1. Sandilya Smriti: 3-18